 - Cream: a biscuit-y, oat-y sort of cream that’s still warm but more muted than yellow.

 Next up in this quick-fire colour theory class are (surprise) tints and shades.

 Once you’ve got your head around the undertones, remember that there’s also the intensity of colour to wrestle with.
 In other words, do you want the lighter shade of pale or to head over to the dark side?

 Add white (yep, you can add more white to get a different kind of white) – colour buffs call that a tint.
 Add black, and they’ll say – now that’s a shade.
 So next time your protesting husband/wife/housemate/guinea pig claims that there’s no such thing as different shades of white, gladly refer them here as you prepare your best smug face and pick up a paintbrush.

 The north-south divide – room direction + colour compatibility

 Okay, so my room is north-facing and gets buckets of natural light.
 So that obviously means I need a god-knows-what sort of white.

 People throw around room direction statements rarely with a clear conclusion as to what compass point suits what sort of colour.

 Until now that is:

-In love with black but can’t decide which one would look better in your home?
+In love with white but can’t decide which one would look better in your home?
 Worry no more.
 We offer 1-on-1 virtual colour consultations from the comfort of your armchair.
 Whether you’re looking to just get a second opinion on a palette you have in mind, or simply don’t know where to start - our colour experts - such as Tash - are here to help you.